dojo/docs/dijit/form/Select.rst

 Note about validation
 =====================

-If you mark a select as ``required``, user will be forced to select a value.
+If you mark a select as ``required`` (boolean), user will be forced to select a value.
 However, you often want to have a dummy "prompt" as first select value (eg. ``-- SELECT --`` or ``-- CITY --``).
 If you set its value to "", validation will reject form when nothing is select *but* the prompt will appear as a separator in the options list.
 To have a prompt option and still use default validation, set its value to " " (or any number of spaces).
 Validation rejects any blank value (zero, one or more spaces) but only false values (false, "", 0) appear as separator so all will be right.

 Accessibility
 =============